ensdomains/docs/dapp-developer-guide/ens-as-nft.md

 ## Turning subdomain into NFT

-Currently, all the subdomains nor non `.eth` domains are not NFT, unless the domain registrar itself supports NFT such as (`dcl.eth`, and `.kred`).
+Currently, all the subdomains or non `.eth` domains are not NFT, unless the domain registrar itself supports NFT such as (`dcl.eth`, and `.kred`).
 If you want to turn all subdomains which you own, you have to create a registrar

 1. Create a registrar contract as ERC721 compliant
 2. Set ENS registry address (mostly when you deploy the registrar)